GMKR/mcp-imagegen/README.md

         "/path/to/mcp-imagegen/src/index.ts"
       ],
       "env": {
-        "TOGETHER_API_KEY": "your-together-api-key"
+        "PROVIDER": "replicate",
+        "REPLICATE_API_TOKEN": "your-replicate-api-token"
       }
     }
   }
 }
 ```

-Replace `/path/to/mcp-imagegen` with the absolute path to your cloned repository and `your-together-api-key` with your actual Together AI API key.
+Replace `/path/to/mcp-imagegen` with the absolute path to your cloned repository and `your-replicate-api-token` with your actual Replicate API token.

 ## Usage